 Temporal Traces of Labour

-Every stain, patch, and accumulation of dust is an afterimage of painting.
-These traces are sedimented over years, formed by repeated gestures that rarely announce themselves as meaningful.
+Every stain, patch, and accumulation of dust is an afterimage of painting, sedimented over years by repeated gestures that rarely announce themselves as meaningful.
 The shed records time not through narrative, but through material build-up.

 Photography enters this slow field differently.
 Where painting accumulates through duration, photography compresses time into an instant.
 The camera captures a fragment of the studio and makes it available for reflection, circulation, and return.
 This tension between the slow temporality of painting and the instantaneous nature of photography is central to the project.
 Together, the two mediums reveal the labour of making according to their different temporal logics: painting as accrual, photography as compression.